 A few items left behind, covered in years of dust, provided an idea of how things once were.

-The compound will face reconstruction in the near future since the government intends to convert it into a modern food plaza, museum and an art gallery.
+The compound will face reconstruction in the near future since the government intends to convert it into a modern food plaza, museum and art gallery.
 While the plan is to conserve the historical buildings it’ll be interesting to see how much of its original character it will maintain.
 Perhaps we’ll soon be seeing the first Starbucks built in a prison!

 Looking out over the perimeter walls you can clearly see how dense the area is.
-The nearby soho district is packed with expensive restaurants and bars – must have been quite gauging for prisoners back in the day!
+The nearby SoHo district is packed with expensive restaurants and bars – must have been quite gauging for prisoners back in the day!

 In some rooms the floors looked like they had or were in imminent danger of collapse – luckily there were warning signs.

-In the corner of one room I noticed a curious whiteboard leaning against the wall.
+In the corner of one room, I noticed a curious whiteboard leaning against the wall.

-Written on it seemed to be the names of people who had died in various incidents and the number / type of licensed premises in the area (including those with arms apparently!).
+Written on it seemed to be the names of people who had died in various incidents and the number/type of licensed premises in the area (including those with arms apparently!).

-On closer inspection I discovered that the whiteboard was concealing a hidden door behind it which led to a concrete bridge going to another building.
+On closer inspection, I discovered that the whiteboard was concealing a hidden door behind it which led to a concrete bridge going to another building.

-I had hoped that the bridge might lead to the prison but instead it went to the Central Magistracy which was in a terrible state of disrepair with water leaking all over the floors inside.
-It looked pretty dangerous so I didn’t venture any further but was very pleased to have been able to take a peak at this important piece of Hong Kong’s history before it’s redeveloped.
+I had hoped that the bridge might lead to the prison but instead, it went to the Central Magistracy which was in a terrible state of disrepair with water leaking all over the floors inside.
+It looked pretty dangerous so I didn’t venture any further but was very pleased to have been able to take a peek at this important piece of Hong Kong’s history before it’s redeveloped.